Audit questions $34M spent by First Nations body | Globalnews.ca

 The audit also cited more than $50,000 in “questionable” or “ineligible” travel expenditures, along with another $265,000 in travel spending that KPMG said may have contravened the FSIN’s own travel policies.

-KMPG also said there may have been an overpayment among nearly $250,000 in salary and contract payments issued to a former employee.
+KMPG also said there may have been an overpayment among nearly $250,000 in salary and contract payments issued to a former employee, among other charges for vehicles, photocopying, administrative fees, and procurement KMPG found ineligible, questionable or unsupported.

 The Federation of Sovereign Indigenous Nations did not immediately respond to a request for comment.